vvHacker007/Steganography/README.md

 ## Video Steganography
 As we know video is a collection of frames, where each frame is a picture.
 So in this script, the frames were extracted from the video along with the audio and the hidden message is embedded in these frames and then they are stitched together and saved into another file named "Embedded_Video.mp4".
-So to decode the hidden message we use the "Embedded_Video.mp4" file and the script would extract the broken messages from the each frame and then join the string in a list.
+So to decode the hidden message we would use the "Embedded_Video.mp4" file and the script would extract the broken strings from each frame and then join the extracted strings in a list to form a message.

 ## Packages Used